 Frying Pan Spring

-You never know when you’ll find a sudden bison.
+You never know when you will find a sudden bison.
+We saw one right next to the road.
 According to the National Park Service, Yellowstone is the only place in the United States where bison have lived continuously since prehistoric times.

 Bison near Yellowstone Falls